ipasechnikov/KorbitSideShiftCryptoConverter/README.md

 sideshift.ai is quite easy to use and has no KYC (Know You Customer) policy.

+There are other exchanges that have no KYC policy, but they seem to have higher fees.

 ## Preview

 That's what you get.
 Not bad, huh?